firefox-devtools/debugger/docs/getting-setup.md

 ### Starting Firefox

-If you're looking for an alternative to `yarn run firefox`, you have one option: cli.
+If you're looking for an alternative to opening Firefox from inside the debugger, you have one option: cli.

 **Firefox CLI**